 August 28, 2020

-Cloud Trace exemplars can now be viewing in Cloud Monitoring.
+Cloud Trace exemplars can now be viewed in Cloud Monitoring.
 For more information about Trace exemplars, see Cloud Trace exemplars.
 For more information about viewing exemplars, see Exploring charted data.

 August 13, 2020